ai4time/mrms-downloader/README.md

-# MRMS realtime stream
+# MRMS Downloader
-demo
+Download MRMS data: real-time from NOAA and historical from IowaStateUniversity